Servando Gómez Martínez

 Servando Gómez Martínez (born February 6, 1966), commonly referred to by his alias La Tuta (The Teacher) for once being a teacher, is a Mexican drug lord and former leader of the Knights Templar Cartel, a criminal organization based in the state of Michoacán.
 He is a former leader and founder member of La Familia Michoacana drug cartel, the split-off group of the Knights Templar.
 On February 27, 2015, he was arrested by Mexican security forces in Morelia, Michoacán.
-In 2019, receive a 55 year prison sentence for a kidnapping conviction.
+In 2019, he received a 55 year prison sentence for a kidnapping conviction.
 On August 12, 2025, he was extradited to the United States.

 Biography

 Gómez Martínez served as the operational chief and spokesperson for the now extinct La Familia drug cartel, which sometimes was described as quasi-religious, since its former leader, Nazario Moreno Gonzalez, referred to their assassinations and beheadings as "divine justice."
 He cofounded the organization in 2006, and became its leader after Arnold Rueda Medina, aka la Minsa, was arrested.
 Servando Martínez' partners in La Familia Cartel were Nazario Moreno Gonzalez, José de Jesús Méndez Vargas, Enrique Plancarte Solís and Dionisio Loya Plancarte, who each have had a bounty of $2 million for their capture.

 In 2009, he called a local TV newscast and called on the government of Felipe Calderón to negotiate with the country' s drug kingpins.

 Gómez Martínez has been indicted in the United States with conspiring to import and distribute hielo cocaine and methamphetamine into the United States from Mexico.
 According to the Gómez Martínez indictment, he was, among other things, responsible for ensuring that La Familia's drug trafficking activities were not impeded by law enforcement, and also for acquiring weapons for use by the cartel.

 The Indictment alleges that, on July 17, 2009, a few days after the bodies of twelve murdered Mexican federal law enforcement officers were discovered following the arrest of a cartel leader, Alberto Espinoza Barron, Gómez Martínez made a recorded statement to a local television station in Michoacan, in which he publicly acknowledged that he was a member of La Familia Cartel, and among other things, stated that the cartel was in a battle against the Mexican federal police and prosecutors.
 He also offered the Mexican federal security forces a truce in exchange of freedom to continue their illegal drug trade.
 President Felipe Calderón's government refused to strike a deal with the cartel and ignored their calls for dialogue.